 People Analytics & Future of Work 2019 Conference: This 2-day conference takes place from January 21 – February 1 of 2019 in San Francisco, California.
 With a focus on how analytics and data can improve things like workforce planning, talent management, and even workplace culture.

-HCI Employee Engagement Conference: For HR leadership, including CHROs, directors of HR, VPs of employee management, or talent management, this conference will focus exclusively on who focus on employee engagement and retention.
+HCI Employee Engagement Conference: For HR leadership, including CHROs, directors of HR, VP of employee management, or talent management, this conference will focus exclusively on who focus on employee engagement and retention.
 From July 29-31, 2019, attendees will gather in Denver, Colorado and hear keynote speakers from HR departments from global brands.
 Past keynote speakers have included Kelly Elliot, the HR Deputy Director at NASA, and Peter Lynch, the Former Head of Global Talent Management, Social Responsibility and Inclusion at Great-West Financial.

 Their website says of the purpose of the conference that, “Employee engagement is not enough.
 As HR leaders become increasingly accountable for driving business results, engagement initiatives must have a broader impact on the business.
 As HR leaders start designing a holistic employee experiences, they’ll discover a new and more effective path to innovation, sustained commitment, improved customer experience, and increased profits.”

-The Conference Board Employee Engagement and Experience Summit: The dates and location for this 2019 conference haven’t been announced yet, but the 2018 summit sold out and featured keynote speakers like Ryo Zsun, the VIP Culture Guide at Zappos, Lori Siegerman, the Employee Engagement Leader at Intuit, and Min Park, Director of People Analytics at Hulu.
+The Conference Board Employee Engagement and Experience Summit: The dates and location for this 2019 conference haven’t been announced yet, but the 2018 summit sold out and featured keynote speakers like Ryo Zsun, the VIP Culture Guide at Zappos, Lori Siegelman, the Employee Engagement Leader at Intuit, and Min Park, Director of People Analytics at Hulu.
 HR professionals from any organization are sure to benefit from the knowledge and experience shared by HR leaders from high-profile, high-growth businesses like these.

-TalentCon2019: This conference markets itself as the “the employee experience revolution.”
+TalentCon2019: This conference markets itself as “the employee experience revolution.”
 From March 12-13, 2019 in San Antonio, Texas, HR professionals can attend panels to learn about topics such as how to create professional development experiences for high potential employees to keep them continually engaged and help your organization’s succession planning and leadership development needs; develop an experience that boosts both retention and productivity by incorporating the latest research on behavioral economics to structure incentive- and recognition-based programs; and edit your brand message so you don’t miss out on attracting talent whose passion and experience aligns with your workplace culture and staffing needs.